fanglingsu/vimb/commands.md

 bookmark-add [TAGS], bma [TAGS]
 : Save the current opened uri with TAGS to the bookmark file.

+bookmark-remove [URI], bmr [URI]
+: Removes all bookmarks for given URI or if not given the current opened page.

 ## misc
 next, n
 prev, p